Hi!👋 I’m Adam Muhtar

 A little bit about me 🖖

-I’m a data scientist at the Bank of England, working on large language models and natural language processing-based machine learning projects for the Prudential Regulation Authority.
+I’m a data scientist at the Bank of England, working on NLP/machine learning-based projects for the Prudential Regulation Authority.
 The views expressed here are my own and does not represent the views of the Bank of England.

-Previously, I was researcher at the Bennett Institute for Public Policy, University of Cambridge, working with Professor Diane Coyle to better understand institutional structures responsible for industrial and economic policies in the UK, part of the wider work run by the Productivity Institute.
+Previously, I was researcher at the Bennett Institute for Public Policy, University of Cambridge, working with Professor Diane Coyle to better understand institutional structures responsible for industrial and economic policies in the UK from a computational social science perspective, part of the wider work run by the Productivity Institute.
 I dabbled in the use of text as data in economics research, analysing stuff from government policy documents and to patent publications 📑 Other than that, I helped supervise Dr Pieter van Houten’s undergraduate statistics course, introducing students to the amazing world of R (and Python, if they ask) 📊 Prior to that, I was an economist within Malaysia’s policymaking circles, meandering in all sorts of economics-related fields from trade policy to public finance management.

 I think it’s fair to say that I’ve had a rather unconventional career trajectory—my professional experiences took place in the days leading to and following from Malaysia’s landmark 2018 general elections (i.e. the elections that ended the country’s 61-year de facto one-party rule since independence from Britain in 1957), before drastic whole-of-life change by migrating to the UK:

-• I started out as a researcher at the Malaysian sovereign wealth fund’s research institute, where I dabbled in things ranging from international trade negotiations to analysing socio-economic development of the country.
+- I started out as a researcher at the Malaysian sovereign wealth fund’s research institute, where I dabbled in things ranging from international trade negotiations to analysing macroeconomic development trajectory of the country.

 I am currently doing a Master’s programme in Machine Learning and Data science at Imperial College London—prior to this, I studied Public Policy at the University of Cambridge and Economics from the London School of Economics.
 These were made possible through generous funding from scholarships, of which I am deeply grateful: Tunku Fund and Khazanah Scholarship.